On the geometry of silent and anisotropic big bang singularities: Quiescent setting

 where the second assumption is a consequence of (\ref{eq:OmegaplussumellAsqbdpnegsc}); due to (\ref{eq:OmegaplussumellAsqbdpnegsc}), this inequality has to hold asymptotically.
 In general, the choice $\ell_{i}=1/n$, $i=1,\dots,n$, ensures that these conditions are satisfied and that $F(\ell)>0$, assuming $n\geq 2$.
 However, depending on the matter model, this choice may not be consistent with the Hamiltonian constraint (\ref{eq:reformulatedandrenormalisedHamcon}).
 Note, in particular, that when $F(\ell)>0$, then $\theta^{-2}\bS$ converges to zero exponentially.
 Combining this observation with (\ref{eq:reformulatedandrenormalisedHamcon}) yields the conclusion that

 converges to zero exponentially.
 In particular, when $\Omega=0$,

 converges to zero exponentially.
 This is not consistent with $\ell_{i}=1/n$, $i=1,\dots,n$.

-\textbf{The vacuum setting.} Due to the above, fulfilling the condition $F(\ell)>0$ is not a problem if there are appropriate matter fields present.
+\textbf{The vacuum setting.} Due to the above, fulfilling the condition $F(\ell)>0$ is not a problem if there is a scalar field present.
 In order to illustrate that there is a problem in the vacuum setting, assume that $n=3$.
 In that case, $F(\ell)=2\ell_{1}$.
 In other words, in the case of $n=3$, $F(\ell)$ is strictly positive if and only if $\ell_{1}>0$.
 However, $\ell_{1}>0$ is equivalent to $\mK$ being positive definite.
 Moreover, $\ell_{1}>0$ implies that $0<\ell_{i}<1$ for $i=1,\dots,n$.
 Thus

 In particular, the condition that $\mK$ be positive definite is not consistent with vacuum.
 On the other hand, in higher dimensions, it turns out that $F(\ell)>0$ is consistent with vacuum.
 In order to see this, let $K_{o}$ be the set of $\ell\in\rn{n}$ such that